XpiritCommunityEvents/HOL/codespaces.md

 You'll get a pop-up stating "We've noticed a change to the devcontainer configuration.
 Rebuild the container to apply them now".
 So, you will need to rebuild the container.
 Click on the `Rebuild now` option on the pop-up.
 If you missed this, or you would like more information, please refer to: [https://docs.github.com/en/codespaces/customizing-your-codespace/configuring-codespaces-for-your-project#applying-changes-to-your-configuration](https://docs.github.com/en/codespaces/customizing-your-codespace/configuring-codespaces-for-your-project#applying-changes-to-your-configuration).

 Great job. :thumbsup: You've now added an extension to the Code Spaces container in a way that will ensure this extension is always available when you open your Code Space.
+So, next time you open your Code Space - this extension will be available without any manual intervention.